 - jalapeño (optional)

 - fresh ginger

 What if I don’t want to make the dough?

 Can you buy fresh samosa dough in the store?
 I’ve never seen it but I live in a small town in Alaska so my knowledge of what’s available is limited.
-Now you could use pie crust dough as a sub for samosa dough.
+Now, you could use pie crust dough as a substitution for samosa dough.
 It’s not THE same but it’s very similar.
 The only thing you would need to do is roll out the dough to be much thinner than how it comes out of the package.

 How to Fill Samosas